darksinge/k8s-training-5/README.md

 A [*HelmRelease*](https://docs.fluxcd.io/projects/helm-operator/en/1.0.0-rc9/references/helmrelease-custom-resource.html) is a CRD (*Custom Resource Definition*).
 In Kubernetes, A [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is "an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation".

+**A side note on annotations**: The HelmRelease objects in [eks-gitops](https://github.com/byubroadcasting/eks-gitops) has an `annotations` block in the metadata section.
+Annotations are used pretty widely in Kubernetes and act like decorators in OO.
+Annotations "attach arbitrary non-identifying metadata to objects".
+Annotations can be used to create a desired side-effect.